indranilism676-cmd/identifying-hydrocarbon-zone-using-well-logs-/README.md

 | 1004  | 52 | 90  | 2.18 | 0.15 |

 If your dataset uses different column names, simply map them using the sidebar.
+You can use the log.csv file to test the model. save the log.csv file and uplod it to get the output

 ---